Jaguar XK (X150): XKR-S

 Unveiled at the 2011 Geneva Motor Show, the XKR-S is a high performance version of the XKR.
 Notable changes over the standard XKR include a supercharged AJ-V8 Gen III R direct-injection V8 engine having a maximum power output of 550 PS at 6,000 to 6,500 rpm and 680 Nm of torque at 2,500 to 5,500 rpm, an increased top speed of 300 km/h, active sports exhaust, a bespoke suspension system, 16-way adjustable memory sports seats with carbon fibre effect leather, reprogrammed Adaptive Dynamics, 20-inch Vulcan wheels and Pirelli P-Zero tyres along with Jaguar's High Performance Braking System.

 XK Dynamic R, XK Signature (2014)

 The XK Dynamic R was a 'run out' version of the XKR with the Black Dynamic Pack and included stiffer suspension, a 10 mm ride height drop and bodykit extensions from the Speed Pack.
 It also had an increased top speed of 280 km/h.

-The XK Signature is a special version of the XK with the V8 engine tuned to 385 PS along with 20-inch Kalimnos alloy wheels (optional 20-inch Takoba), diamond-quilted leather upholstery, Canvas Suede cloth headlining, Figured Ebony veneers, leather seat in Ivory or Charcoal, reversing camera, metal sports pedals.
+The XK Signature is a special version of the XK with the V8 engine tuned to 385 PS along with 20-inch Kalimnos alloy wheels (optional 20-inch Takoba), leather upholstery, Canvas Suede cloth headlining, Figured Ebony veneers, leather seat in Ivory or Charcoal, reversing camera, metal sports pedals.